Open-Source Client Portals Compared (2026)

 For service businesses with <50 clients and modest needs, a Softr or Glide portal built in an afternoon often beats the equivalent SaaS at 1/5th the cost.
 See our no-code portal guide for the broader pattern.

-Build vs. Open-Source vs. SaaS: The Actual Costs
+Build vs. Open-Source vs. SaaS: The Actual Cost Model

 The “free portal” comparison usually misses operational costs.
-A more honest cost comparison:
+Compare the paths using the same cost categories rather than copying a vendor’s current price:

 When Free / Open-Source Is the Right Call